⚡Quick answer -

 - Write for the ear: Short prompts first; detail second.
 Avoid long lists.

-- Handle edge cases: Define behavior for invalid and no input at every level.
+- Handle edge cases: Define behaviour for invalid and no input at every level.

 - Name clearly: Use descriptive block names (e.g.,